 Renewable Gas Conference & Barbecue

-This year's edition, 'Advancing Europe’s strategic autonomy: Renewable gases for a competitive industry, clean maritime transport, and affordable heating', will focus on the heavy industry and the maritime sector to discuss the challenges and opportunities for Europe to lead on decarbonisation and industrial competitiveness.
-We will also explore how Europe can accelerate clean and affordable heating and cooling solutions to meet local and industrial needs.
+This year's edition, 'Advancing Europe’s strategic autonomy: Renewable gases for a competitive industry, clean maritime transport, and affordable heating', focused on the heavy industry and the maritime sector to discuss the challenges and opportunities for Europe to lead on decarbonisation and industrial competitiveness.
+We also explored how Europe can accelerate clean and affordable heating and cooling solutions to meet local and industrial needs.

-We are pleased to welcome our Contributor Anew Climate Europe to our conference.
+We were pleased to welcome our Contributor Anew Climate Europe to our conference.

-The day doesn't end with the conference.
-Join us for our annual post-conference barbecue on the premises (18:00-21:00), and enjoy a relaxed evening of networking, tasty food and refreshing drinks.
+The conference was followed by the barbecue on the premises (18:00-21:00), for a relaxed evening of networking, tasty food and refreshing drinks.

 Partners